ponylang/ponyc/.release-notes/next-release.md

 that the element type is `iso` instead of `ref` or `trn`, or `val` instead of `box`, and recovering when elements are constructed.

+## Allow for building on DragonFlyBSD again

+When the ponyc build system was switched from make to cmake, the ability to build on DragonFlyBSD was inadvertenyly removed.
+The build system has been updated so that ponyc can be built again on DragonFly.